KeenMate/svelte-spa-router/README.md

 - **Dual-mode routing**: Supports both hash-based (`#/path`) and history API (`/path`) routing
 - Built with **Svelte 5 runes** for better reactivity and performance
 - **TypeScript-first**: Full generic support for `params()`, `query()`, and `filters()` with intellisense
+- **Flexible Navigation**: Multi-parameter signatures, named routes, navigation context (WinForms-like data passing)
+- **Strict Parameter Replacement**: Configurable placeholder for missing route parameters (no silent failures)
+- **Global Error Handler**: Production-ready error handling with loop prevention and recovery strategies
+- **404 Tracking**: Built-in `onNotFound` callback for analytics and monitoring
 - **Querystring & Filter helpers**: Flexible, reactive helpers for URL-driven UIs with auto-detection of array formats
-- **Permission system**: Built-in role-based access control with route guards
+- **Permission system**: Built-in role-based AND resource-based access control with route guards
 - Insanely simple to use, and has a minimal footprint
 - Uses the tiny [regexparam](https://github.com/lukeed/regexparam) for parsing routes, with support for parameters (e.g. `/book/:id?`) and more
 - No server configuration needed for hash mode; clean URLs with history mode